These heated gloves earned The Best rating from the Hammacher Schlemmer Institute due to their superior coverage and comfort.

 Determining The Best Since 1983

-The Hammacher Schlemmer Institute has served as a non-profit consumer advocacy organization for 38 years.
+The Hammacher Schlemmer Institute has served as a non-profit consumer advocacy organization since 1983.

 Unburdened by outside interests, it thoroughly vets products via rigorous testing to determine which one earns a ranking of The Best.